emhoracek/smooch/app/README.md

 * On Mac OSX you can use `Homebrew` to install `lhasa`, copy and past this command into your Terminal: `brew install lhasa`

+#### Other dependencies

+You'll also need libgmp3-dev, libpq-dev, libicu-dev, and zlib1g-dev.

 ### Project setup

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this project, clone your fork, and add the original repo as a remote: